LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

           line option <cmdline-option-v>`.

-The ``default-log-level`` set in the configuration value can be overridden by the ``SC_LOG_LEVEL`` environment variable.
+The ``default-log-level`` set in the configuration value can be overriden by the ``SC_LOG_LEVEL`` environment variable.

 Default Log Format
 ~~~~~~~~~~~~~~~~~~

 A logging line exists of two parts.
 First it displays meta information
-(Log-level, Suricata module), and finally the actual log message.
+(thread id, date etc.), and finally the actual log message.
 Example:

 ::

-  i: suricata: This is Suricata version 7.0.2 RELEASE running in USER mode
+  [27708] 15/10/2010 -- 11:40:07 - (suricata.c:425) <Info> (main) – This is Suricata version 1.0.2

-(Here the part until the second `:` is the meta info,
+(Here the part until the – is the meta info, "This is Suricata 1.0.2"
-"This is Suricata version 7.0.2 RELEASE running in USER mode" is the actual
+is the actual message.)
-message.)

 It is possible to determine which information will be displayed in
 this line and (the manner how it will be displayed) in which format it